DayvonAllen/kubernetes/fundamentals.md

 - Good for development
 - Good for production
 - Deployment contains pod templates which is pretty much a blueprint of how every pod created by it should look.
 ---

+## Access Modes
+- `ReadWriteOnce` - can be used by a single node
+- `ReadOnlyMany` - multiple nodes can read from this
+- `ReadWriteMany` - can be read and written to by many nodes
+---

 ## Inside A Node